cpalencica/HCT/README.md

 </p>

 ## Overview
 This project aimed at applying Snell's Law for Hematocrit Detection.
-Specifically, hematocrit is defined as the region between red blood cells and plasma in a centrifuged vial of blood.
-Determining the location of the hematocrit can be analyzed and translated to an appropriate indication of health.
+Specifically, hematocrit is defined as the percentage of red blood cells in a vial of blood.
+Determining the hematocrit can be analyzed and translated to an appropriate indication of health.
 This projects aims to do this using an infrared laser and a spectrometer.

 ## Concept and Application - Snell's Law
 The overall idea involves the following pipeline: